-Occupational Health and Safety For Nurol Holding, occupational health and safety (OHS) is the cornerstone of sustainable business operations.
+For Nurol Holding, occupational health and safety (OHS) is the cornerstone of sustainable business operations.
 Ensuring the health and safety of its employees is a top priority.
 OHS is emphasized across all activities, with efforts to raise awareness among employees, subcontractors, suppliers, visitors, and personnel working offsite about their health and safety responsibilities.
 Potential hazards are continuously identified, and strategies are implemented to mitigate risks.
 Moreover, the integration of innovative, proactive, and internationally recognized strategies into OHS infrastructure and processes is considered vital.
-Combating the Climate Crisis and Transitioning to a Low-Carbon Economy Climate change represents a significant threat to human life and global economic stability.
+Climate change represents a significant threat to human life and global economic stability.
 Nurol Group is committed to contributing systematically to the Paris Agreement on Climate Change and the relevant Sustainable Development Goals (SDGs).
 The Group takes active steps to combat the climate crisis across all business sectors, prepares forward-looking roadmaps, and dynamically adjusts its targets to ensure long-term progress.
-R&D and Innovation Research and development (R&D) and innovation serve as key enablers of sustainable growth for Nurol Group.
+Research and development (R&D) and innovation serve as key enablers of sustainable growth for Nurol Group.
 Initiatives have been launched to support and encourage R&D activities in areas such as renewable energy, energy efficiency, sustainable construction, and green manufacturing.
 The Group also builds partnerships and collaborations with public institutions, NGOs, universities, and private companies to foster synergy.
-Employee Satisfaction and Rights Nurol Holding embraces a human resources policy rooted in diversity and equal opportunity, upholding equality across all HR practices.
+Nurol Holding embraces a human resources policy rooted in diversity and equal opportunity, upholding equality across all HR practices.
 The Group regularly measures employee satisfaction and engagement through surveys and provides channels for employees to share their feedback and suggestions.
 By placing employee feedback at the core of its processes, Nurol Holding takes necessary steps to achieve its improvement and development goals while also demonstrating a strong commitment to adhering to international human rights standards.
-Environmental and Biodiversity Protection Nurol Holding and its subsidiaries are committed to the efficient and sustainable use of natural resources throughout their value chain.
+Nurol Holding and its subsidiaries are committed to the efficient and sustainable use of natural resources throughout their value chain.
 The Group prioritizes minimizing environmental impacts and promoting sustainability in all operations.
 Practices that safeguard ecosystems and prevent environmental harm are integral to its approach.
 The protection, restoration, rehabilitation, and continuous improvement of natural habitats and biodiversity remain core objectives.
-Information Security The processes established for data privacy and security, combined with advanced cybersecurity practices, demonstrate Nurol Group's unwavering commitment to treating corporate and personal data privacy as a fundamental responsibility.
+The processes established for data privacy and security, combined with advanced cybersecurity practices, demonstrate Nurol Group's unwavering commitment to treating corporate and personal data privacy as a fundamental responsibility.
 The Group consistently monitors emerging and innovative security technologies across all business lines, aiming to implement the most effective solutions.
-Digital Transformation Nurol Group adopts a proactive approach to digital transformation, placing digitalization at the core of its business model.
+Nurol Group adopts a proactive approach to digital transformation, placing digitalization at the core of its business model.
 The Group's objectives include developing end-to-end digital solutions and enhancing user experiences.
 This involves integrating new processes, updating existing workflows, and making strategic technological investments that significantly support digital transformation.
 Infrastructure and system investments are being implemented to enable users to work securely, regardless of time or location.
-Customer Experience and Satisfaction Nurol Holding regards customer satisfaction as a key factor in the sustainability of its operations across diverse business lines.
+Nurol Holding regards customer satisfaction as a key factor in the sustainability of its operations across diverse business lines.
 To achieve this, Group companies actively track demographic shifts that impact customer experience and satisfaction, as well as global trends like artificial intelligence and digitalization, incorporating these insights into their business strategies.